mdiehr/MoviesApp/README.md

 What I would like to improve:

 - Loading spinners for components in-progress
+- Less page layout re-flow when navigating
-- More/better error handling
+- More/better error handling for HTTP requests
-- Unit testing
+- Unit testing that tests actual functionality instead of merely passing after constructing the component